San Francisco Family Attractions

 ADMISSION: Free museum entry

-ADDRESS: Aquatic Park and Hyde Street Pier, San Francisco MAP
+ADDRESS: Aquatic Park and Hyde Street Pier, San Francisco, CA MAP

 TRANSIT: Muni F Line Vintage Streetcars